SCXIV/qwiklabs-email-lab/README.md

 # qwiklabs-email-lab

-Repository for Coursera Capstone project
+Repository for Coursera Email Capstone project.

+This script is meant to send emails and attachments through python